m91michel/knowledge/nocode/README.md

 - [What-if Tool](https://pair-code.github.io/what-if-tool/) - Visually probe the behavior of trained machine learning models, with minimal coding.
 - [ML Kit](https://developers.google.com/ml-kit) - Machine learning for mobile developers
 - [Metaranx](https://www.metaranx.com/) - Understand your data with no code AI

+## Content generation
+- [contentyze.com](https://contentyze.com) - Use Contentyze to automatically create marketing content from raw data using Artificial Intelligence.
+- [kafkai.com](https://kafkai.com) - There is no scraping or spinning happening in the background.
+Kafkai is a machine-learning algorithm that can write articles from scratch.
+Cutting-edge technology for marketers and SEOs.

 ## Enterprise solutions
 - [Kissflow](https://kissflow.com/) - We raised the bar for process management, again